Loading...

 In dialysis, the dialysis needles usually come from the arm of a renal patient or from a tube coming from a dialysis machine.

-The blood leak detection system helps notify doctors and other health facility workers to prevent any other adverse outcomes.
+The blood leak detection system helps doctors and other health facility workers to prevent any adverse outcomes.

 It ceases operation occasionally to prevent excessive blood loss to protect the patient from blood loss.